Gamek999/roblox-bypassed-groups-finder/README.md

 There are 2 files with blocked ids because I couldnd upload file bigger than 25 MB to github.
-After downloading just combine it to 1 file.
+After downloading just combine it to 1 file named blocked_ids.txt .
 ###
 Finder file is just finder packed in 1 .py file.
 ###